Citizen Diplomacy Action Fund (CDAF) Small Grants Program

 • All team members must be 18 years of age or older.

-U.S. Government and IREX employees and their immediate family members are not eligible.
+U.S. Department of State and IREX employees and their immediate family members are not eligible.

 Selection Criteria